johan--/claude-code-tips/README.md

 # Claude Code Tips & Tricks

-## Tip 1: Talk to Claude with Your Voice
+## Tip 1: Talk to Claude with your voice

 I found that you can communicate much faster with your voice than typing with your hands.
 Using a voice transcription system on your local machine is really helpful for this.